cemremengu/kombu-farm/README.md

 # python-farm
-Python utility that helps you to quickly spawn consumers
+Python utility that helps you to quickly spawn kombu consumers as harvesters